Chetan-Shetty18/Chetan-Shetty18/README.md

 ### 🚀 About Me

-I'm **Chetan Shetty**, a **Software Engineer** with a strong foundation in full-stack web development, actively transitioning towards **Data Science** and **Data Analysis**. [cite_start]I am currently pursuing my Master of Computer Applications at Bangalore Institute of Technology[cite: 25, 26, 28].
-My passion lies in extracting insights from data and building practical, impactful solutions. [cite_start]I'm keen on deepening my expertise in **cloud computing with AWS** and mastering advanced data science concepts. [cite: 25, 26, 28]
+I'm **Chetan Shetty**, a **Software Engineer** with a strong foundation in full-stack web development, actively transitioning towards **Data Science** and **Data Analysis**.
+I am currently pursuing my Master of Computer Applications at Bangalore Institute of Technology My passion lies in extracting insights from data and building practical, impactful solutions.
+I'm keen on deepening my expertise in **cloud computing with AWS** and mastering advanced data science concepts.

 Outside of coding, I enjoy watching movie critics, movies, and web series.